JanSharp/VRCGenericValueEditor/notes.md

 - [ ] potentially a drop down widget
 - [x] visible option for all widgets, to allow toggling without having to redraw
-- [ ] interactable option for all widgets
+- [x] interactable option for all widgets
-  - [ ] non interactable widgets should be darkened, not red
+  - [ ] non interactable widgets should be darkened, not red (Would require manually changing the color of boxes and text and I'm not interested right now)
 - [ ] step value for sliders, which also enables int sliders
 - [ ] range limitations on integer and decimal field widgets